Challenger, Gray & Christmas: Events and initiatives

-The hotline does not place callers with new employers, nor can its coaches review individual resumes or point callers to specific opportunities.
+The hotline does not place callers with new employers, nor can its coaches review individual résumés.

 Company goals

-The company's primary goal is to make the transition to reemployment easier for displaced workers The company specializes in sponsoring business benefits and services in the following areas: 1) Communication Strategy & Timing, 2) Phase Out/Shut Down 3) Community Awareness 4) Employee Retention 5) Contingency Planning, 6) Security and 7) Public Agency Involvement.
+The company's primary goal is to make the transition to reemployment easier for displaced workers.
+The company states it specializes in sponsoring business benefits and services in the following areas: 1) Communication Strategy & Timing, 2) Phase Out/Shut Down 3) Community Awareness 4) Employee Retention 5) Contingency Planning, 6) Security and 7) Public Agency Involvement.

 Challenger Job Cuts Report

 The media has covered the company extensively since the late-1970s.
 As the concept of lifetime employment started to come to an end in the 1980s and ‘90s, founder James Challenger was a critical voice in the national press on the responsibility of companies to help their former workers after a layoff.
 In 1993, Challenger founded the Challenger Layoff Report which publishes the number of job cuts announced by companies month-by-month.